Operation Sealords: Launching of Sealords

 Admiral Zumwalt officially launched Sealords on 5 November 1968 in the issuance of Operation Plan 111-69 with the blessing of the new COMUSMACV (Commander of US Military Assistance Command Vietnam), General Creighton Abrams.
 At that time, Allied naval forces in South Vietnam were at peak strength.
 The U.S. Navy's Coastal Surveillance Force operated 81 Patrol Craft Fast (PCF)s, 26 U.S. Coast Guard Point-class cutters, and 39 other vessels.
 The River Patrol Force deployed 258 patrol and minesweeping boats; the 3,700-man Riverine Assault Force counted 184 monitors, transports and other armored craft.
 Helicopter Attack Squadron (Light) 3 flew 25 armed helicopters.
 This air component was soon augmented by the 15 fixed-wing OV-10 Bronco aircraft of Attack Squadron Light (VAL) 4, activated in April 1969.
 In addition, five SEAL platoons supported operations in the delta.
-In total, Sealords employed 586 American vessels of the Coastal Surveillance Force (Task Force 115), the River Patrol Force (TF 116), and the Mobile Riverine Assault Force (TF 117).
+In total, Sealords employed 586 American vessels of the Coastal Surveillance Force (Task Force 115: "Operation Market Time"), the River Patrol Force (TF 116: "Game Warden"), and the Mobile Riverine Assault Force (TF 117).
 Complementing the American naval contingent were the RVNN's 655 ships, assault craft, patrol boats and other vessels.
 To focus the allied effort on the Sealords campaign, COMNAVFORV appointed his deputy, Rear Admiral William Hiram House, USN, the operational commander, or "First Sealord," of the newly activated Task Force 194 in December 1968.
 Although continuing to function, the Game Warden, Market Time and Riverine Assault Force operations were scaled down and their personnel and material resources increasingly devoted to Sealords.
 PCFs, because of their shallow drafts and limited capacity for off-shore operations were tasked for incursions up rivers and canals, while the Coast Guard's Point-class cutters were assigned coastal areas previously assigned to the PCFs.
 Task Force 115 PCFs mounted lightning raids into enemy-held coastal waterways and took over patrol responsibility for the delta's larger rivers.
 This freed the PBRs for operations along the previously uncontested smaller rivers and canals.
 These incursions into former Vietcong bastions were possible only with the on-call support of naval aircraft and the heavily armed riverine assault craft.